 We are based in the United States.
 We may process, store and transfer the personal data we collect, in and to a country outside your own, with different privacy laws that may or may not be as comprehensive as your own.

 By submitting your personal data or engaging with our Websites, you consent to this transfer, storing or processing.

 You can review, update, or change your personal information by logging into the Website and visiting your account profile page.
 You may also send us an email at firstname.lastname@example.org to request access to, correct, export, erase, or otherwise inquire about any personal information processed by DNSimple in connection with the Services we provide.

 If you make a request to delete your personal information and if that information is necessary for the products or services that you have purchased, DNSimple will accommodate your request only to the extent the information is no longer necessary for any Services purchased.
 We may not accommodate a request to change or delete information if we believe the change would violate any law or legal requirement or cause the information to be incorrect, or if we are required to maintain the information for our legitimate business purposes, including legal or contractual record keeping requirements, such as ICANN registration requirements.
 ICANN Registration Agreement.

 The security of your personal data is very important to us.
 We use physical, electronic, and administrative safeguards designed to protect your personal data from loss, misuse and unauthorized access, use, alteration or disclosure.

 The safety and security of your information also depends on you.
 Where we have given you (or where you have chosen) a password for access to certain parts of our Website or using our Services, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.
-We provide two-factor authentication and encourage you to use this functionality to further protect your account.
-When two-factor authentication is enabled, you receive a recovery code and are required to retain this code and use it in case you are unable to use your two-factor authentication device.
+We provide multi-factor authentication and encourage you to use this functionality to further protect your account.
+When multi-factor authentication is enabled, you receive a recovery code and are required to retain this code and use it in case you are unable to use your multi-factor authentication device.